beckomw/beckomw/README.md

 ## A Web Design That Does More

-**Embark Software & Video** is a independent digital solutions firm specializing in strategic web design, video & content creation, IT consulting, and comprehensive digital transformation.
-We combine creative excellence with technical expertise to deliver world-class solutions that drive measurable business results for clients across 15+ countries.
-Our client-focused approach and commitment to innovation have made us a trusted partner for organizations seeking to elevate their digital presence and transform their operations.
+**Embark Software & Video** is an independent digital solutions firm specializing in strategic web design, video & content creation, IT consulting, and comprehensive digital transformation.
+We combine creative excellence with technical expertise to deliver world class solutions that drive measurable business results for clients across 15+ countries.
+Our client focused approach and commitment to innovation have made us a trusted partner for organizations seeking to elevate their digital presence and transform their operations.

 We offer end-to-end digital services including user-centered web design, enterprise-grade application development, cloud migration and infrastructure optimization, cybersecurity assessment, and complete organizational transformation initiatives.
 Our multidisciplinary team of designers, developers, and consultants leverage modern frameworks and proven methodologies to create scalable, secure solutions built to perform.
 From Fortune 500 companies to growing startups, we help businesses navigate complex technology challenges and unlock new capabilities in the digital economy.

 Our culture is built on core values of excellence, integrity, innovation, and partnership.
 We invest heavily in our people through continuous learning opportunities, mentorship programs, and a collaborative environment that fosters professional growth.
-With over 250 projects delivered and a 98% client satisfaction rate, we've established ourselves as a firm that doesn't just build technology—we create strategic solutions that align with business objectives and deliver lasting value.
+We've established ourselves as a firm that doesn't just build technology we create strategic solutions that align with business objectives and deliver lasting value.
+Using free open source initiatives we pass the savings down to the consumer.

 ---